N-O-D-E-Community/E-D-G-E/README.md

  ---

 ## Using the Bot
-- Send commands by putting the prefix specified in `run/config.json` at the start of a message
+- To execute commands you will need to prefix them with the character or string you set in `run/config.json`
-- The `help` command will DM you a list of all commands to get you started
+- To see a list of all commands available to you execute the `help` command

 ### Permissions
-The permission level required to execute a command:
-- Level 0: Anyone
-- Level 1: Moderators.
-This will include every user with the `MANAGE_MESSAGES`
-- Level 2: Owner only.
-Those commands are restricted to the bot owner defined in `config.json`

-You can add a Moderator by granting the `MANAGE_MESSAGES` permission in your Discord server settings.
-This can be done with roles or channel-specific permissions.
-Note that channel permissions will override role permissions.
+Some commands can only be executed by users with the `MANAGE_MESSAGES` permission on a server, this permission tells the bot that the user is a moderator.
+There is also a `stop` command that can only be executed by the bot owner identified by the snowflake ID set in `run/config.json`.